ritamsarmah/ritamsarmah.github.io/src/projects/accelerate/faq-mac.md

 {% collapse "What if I have a different issue or feedback?" %}

-Feel free to send me any other questions, comments, feedback, or bug reports via email.
+Please share bug reports or feature requests [on GitHub](https://github.com/ritamsarmah/accelerate/issues).
+Feel free to send me any other questions or feedback via email.

 {% endcollapse %}